icon icon

 Urinary Frequency - A Brief Overview

 Normal urination frequency differs from person to person.
 Most people’s urine cycles range between 4 and 10 visits to the toilet in 24 hours.
-The most important thing while speaking about the frequency of micturition is urinary frequency and urgency.
+The most important thing while speaking about the frequency of micturition is urination frequency and urgency.
 A person with a normal urine cycle will have ample warning before the moment of urination and will not find it difficult to wait a few minutes at least before using the toilet.
-Furthermore, if a person drinks 2-4 litres of water each day, they should wait at least 2 hours between toilet visits.
+Furthermore, if a person drinks 2-4 litres of water daily, they should need about 2 hours between toilet visits.

 Normal urination frequency also depends on the amount and types of fluid consumed in a day.
 Medicines called diuretics taken to control high blood pressure, for example, may cause increased urine flow.
-Taking supplements, steroids and drugs can also affect how many times urine passes in a day.
+Taking supplements, steroids and drugs can also affect the urinary frequency.

 When The Urine Frequency Is Considered Abnormal